Programs

 It conserves valuable resources (time, money, people) by guiding the selection of strategies that are most likely to be successful and effective

-It promotes community recognition, ownership and helps to assure that strategies are culturally congruent and sustainable
+It promotes community recognition and ownership, ensuring that strategies are culturally congruent and sustainable

 Community change can be complex and challenging, but the model breaks down the process into a series of manageable steps

-It creates a community vision for healthy change.
+It establishes a community vision for healthy change

 Dimensions of Readiness

-Select community stakeholders that have a pulse on your community
+Select 8-10 community stakeholders who have a pulse on your community

 Conduct structured 30-60 minute interviews with each stakeholder focused on your problem of practice